-Since then, there have been fourteen biennial Dodge Poetry Festivals, which now routinely attract audiences of 14,000 to 17,000.
+Since then, there have been seventeen biennial Dodge Poetry Festivals, which now routinely attract audiences of 14,000 to 17,000.
 The Festival is the largest poetry event in North America.

 The Festival provided the substance for 25 hours of national PBS television programming seen by more than 50 million people, including more than 20 hours with Bill Moyers and two Emmy-winning programs.
 Series include The Power of the Word (1989), The Language of Life (1995), Poetry Heaven (1998), Fooling With Words (1999), and Sounds of Poetry (1999).

 In addition to producing the biennial Festival, the Dodge Poetry Program sends poets into New Jersey high schools to work with students and teachers.
 There have been over 500 one-day Poet Visits since 1986.